 If you’re learning to drive, or possibly helping out someone who is, then one of the first steps you’ll have to take is choosing an instructor.

-This isn’t necessarily as straightforward as one might assume, as there are a lot of factors to weigh up.
-But as luck would have it, Confused.com is here to send you down the road to driving success.
+This isn’t necessarily as straightforward as you might think, as there are a lot of factors to weigh up.
+But as luck would have it, we’re here to send you down the road to driving success.

 Where to start

-If you’re offered a free or reduced-price trial lesson, take it, as this will be a good test of whether you feel comfortable with them before having to shell out any money.
+If you’re offered a free or reduced-price trial lesson, take it.
+This’ll be a good test of whether you feel comfortable with them before having to shell out any money.

 Instructor’s ability and qualifications

 If the instructor is fully qualified, then they’ll have a green octagon.
 A licensed trainee who has yet to fully qualify will have a pink triangle.

 If you’re fairly confident, then the trainee route may well suit you.
-If you’re a nervous driver, then a more seasoned instructor might be for the best, as they will have had more practice at dealing with jittery students.
+If you’re a nervous driver, then a more seasoned instructor might be for the best, as they’ll have had more practice at dealing with jittery students.

-If you want to know about pass rates, be clear on how they’re calculated – so, for example, see if the percentage given is for those who pass first time.
+If you want to know about pass rates, be clear on how they’re calculated, e.g. if the percentage given is for those who pass first time.
 Knowing the average amount of lessons might help too.